BigDataBiology/GMGC-mapper/docs/output.md

-# Output of GMGC-finder
+# Output of GMGC-mapper

 Explanation of the files in the output directory

 ## Prodigal output

-These three files are the output of prodigal (if GMGC-finder was called in genome mode)
+These three files are the output of prodigal (if GMGC-mapper was called in genome mode)

 - `prodigal_out.faa` protein sequence